FuelLabs/fuel-bridge/docs/GETTING_STARTED.md

 ## Run Tests

-The command bellow runs a script that starts the nodes, waits for the them to be available and then executes the tests.
+The command below runs a script that starts the nodes, waits for them to be available and then executes the tests.

 ```sh
 pnpm test